openskies-sh/openskies-sh-articles/content/articles/aerobridge-add-component-to-assembly.md

 ---
-title: "Aerobridge.io Documentation: How to add a new component to Assembly?"
+title: "Aerobridge.io: How to add a new component to Assembly?"
 date: 2022-10-31
 draft: False
 categories: ["aerobridge","documentation"]